mahauni/linux-notes/README.md

 $ ssh-keygen
 ```

 After typing this, it will appear some configurations, but you can use the default configurations.
 So it will create a pair ssh key in the ~/.ssh, a private (.pub) and a private.
-But you dont need to care about it.
+But you dont need to care about it. <br>

 So to make the connection without password, you will need to: